Having some trouble coming up with personal training advertising ideas?

 6. Run Package Deals

-Offer the ability to add someone to your membership.
+This is seasoned but results-driven personal training advertising idea: offer the ability to add someone to your membership.
 Promote that.
 Use emails, SMS reminders.
 This would be especially targeted at single accounts that haven't visited in some time.
 Remind them that a workout partner is the surest way to get fit and motivate themselves.
 Send it to prospects, and let them know that they can sign up with a partner.
-This will lead to more of them looking to sign up during that promotion, and will remain for a longer period than people who sign up alone.
+This will lead to more of them looking to sign up during that promotion and will remain for a longer period than people who sign up alone.
 In addition, it's possible that their partners will refer other people, they'll bring in more groups, and even other individual signups.
-By offering a versatile method of singing up, and encouraging people to come in groups, you can become better known for encouraging fitness through means that others might not think of, and become accessible to families, couples and more.
+By offering a versatile method of signing up, and encouraging people to come in groups, you can become better known for encouraging fitness through means that others might not think of, and become accessible to families, couples and more.

 7. Vary Your Classes

 Another big reason that your clients might not stick around is that, simply put, routine is boring.
-Instead of putting out your class schedule in a monthly newsletter, post it on site, as well as in weekly updates.
+Instead of putting out your class schedule or personal trainer ad in a monthly newsletter, post it on site with weekly updates.
 In addition, keep adjusting personal routines with one on one clients as they improve.
 While this might seem like common sense, keeping something new in all the time will keep interest, and reduce churn.
 One of many tools, this is among the most effective because this way nothing feels like routine except for a few basic classes, and you're able to cater to the people that need routine and the ones who need something new.
 In addition, you can send out emails when you have guest trainers coming in to do special programs, something that will also help combat the monotony of a standard gym.
 These email, or even SMS messages will allow your clients to stay on top of your ever-changing schedule, and get the most our of their experience.

 8. Partner With Local Businesses